Biological illustration: History

-Historically, biological illustrations have been in use since the beginning of man's exploration and attempts to understand the world around him.
-The paleolithic cave paintings were so detailed that we can even recognize species and breeds of many of the depicted animals today.
+Historically, biological illustrations have been in use since the beginning of man's exploration and attempts to understand the world.
+The Paleolithic cave paintings were so detailed that species and breeds of many of the depicted animals can be recognized.
 For example, in the Chauvet-Pont-d'Arc Cave (circa 30,000 BC), at least 13 different species have been identified.
 In one prehistoric cave (circa 15,000 BC), there is a drawing of a mammoth with a darkened area where the heart should be.
 If this is indeed the intention of the illustration, it would be the world's first anatomical illustration.

 During the Renaissance, artist and scientist Leonardo da Vinci famously sketched his observations from human dissections, as well as his studies of plants and the flight of birds.
 In the mid-16th century, the physician Andreas Vesalius compiled and published the De humani corporis fabrica, a collection of textbooks on human anatomy superior to any illustrations that had been produced until that point.
 In the early 1600s, the explorer Étienne de Flacourt documented his travels to Madagascar, and illustrated the unique fauna there, setting a precedent for future explorers as world travel became a more feasible reality.

 During his five-year voyage aboard HMS Beagle, Charles Darwin wrote and illustrated The Voyage of the Beagle, which was published in 1839.
 In the beginning of the 20th century, one of the most prolific biological illustrators, Ernst Haeckel, discovered, described, and named thousands of new species, and his published work, Kunstformen der Natur, contained hundreds of prints of various organisms, many of which were first described by Haeckel himself.